Hofstra College of Liberal Arts and Sciences Distribution Courses

 A total of 33 semester hours

-Note: Students who may select a co-major in teacher education will find specific New York State Education Department liberal arts requirements within the School of Education and Allied Human Services sections of the Bulletin.
-Please consult the specific education program requirements before planning the HCLAS Distribution course work.
+Note: Students who may select a co-major in teacher education will find specific New York State Education Department liberal arts requirements here.
+Please consult the specific education program requirements before planning the HCLAS distribution course work.

 - Literature - Courses in this category engage students in a rigorous literary study.

 - Appreciation and Analysis - Courses in this category engage students in a rigorous study that focuses on the appreciation and analysis of a specific non-literary art form.